RyanteckLTD/RTK-000-003/handyTipsGuides/sshConnection.md

 Linux & Mac
 ---------
 On Linux & Mac the tools required are usually installed already.
-All that you have to do is open up an terminal window (Ctrl-Alt-T) and then type in the following command:
+All that you have to do is open up an terminal window (Ctrl-Alt-T in Linux, click on it in Applications>Utilities>Terminal in Mac) and then type in the following command:

  ```